 The adrenal glands produce hormones in a complex symphony that is orchestrated by two structures in the brain called the hypothalamus and the pituitary gland.

-The adrenal glands via these hormones control many functions from anti-inflammatory (ridding the body of pain and swelling) and immune system protection to balancing fluid and salt levels and controlling minerals (such as potassium), rapid heart rate, regulating blood pressure, and sleep and awake cycles.
-They even act as the back up organs producing estrogen during and after menopause.
+The adrenal glands via these hormones control many functions from anti-inflammatory (ridding the body of pain and swelling) and immune system protection to balancing fluid and salt levels and controlling minerals (such as potassium), rapid heart rate, regulating blood pressure, and sleep and wake cycles.
+They even act as the backup organs producing estrogen during and after menopause.

 When there is stress, these glands counter the stress by the production of several hormones.
 The adrenals don’t know the difference between physical and mental stress, they treat both with the same stress hormones.